Autodesk/arnold-usd/README.md

     - UsdPrimVar*
     - UsdUVTexture
 - Arnold shaders supported as UsdShade nodes (where info:id gives the shader type)
-- Support for any additional Arnold parameter in USD nodes (e.g. attribute `arnold:subdiv_iterations` in a UsdGeomMesh)
+- Support for any additional Arnold parameter in USD nodes (e.g. attribute `primvars:arnold:subdiv_iterations` in a UsdGeomMesh)
 - Support for any Arnold node type (e.g. USD type ArnoldSetParameter gets rendered as arnold `set_parameter` node)
 - Support for multi-threaded parsing of a USD file

 **Limitations**
 Currently unsupported:
 - Nurbs
-- Point Instancer
 - Cameras
+- Connections to input attribute channels

 ## Acknowledgments